Approach to the Patient With a Sleep or Wakefulness Disorder

 Having patients keep a sleep log for several weeks is more accurate than questioning them.
 Bedtime events (eg, food or alcohol consumption, physical or mental activity) should be evaluated.
 Intake of and withdrawal from drugs, alcohol, caffeine, and nicotine as well as level and timing of physical activity should also be included.

-If EDS is the problem, severity should be quantified based on the propensity for falling asleep in different situations (eg, resting comfortably vs when driving a car).
-The Epworth Sleepiness Scale (see Table: Epworth Sleepiness Scale) may be used; a cumulative score ≥ 10 represents abnormal daytime sleepiness.
+If excessive daytime sleepiness is the problem, severity should be quantified based on the propensity for falling asleep in different situations (eg, resting comfortably versus when driving a car).
+The Epworth Sleepiness Scale may be used; a cumulative score ≥ 10 represents excessive daytime sleepiness.

 Epworth Sleepiness Scale